Aloo gobi matar ki sabzi, a gloriously filling, heavily spiced Indian or Punjabi vegan sabzi curry featuring potatoes, cauliflower, and peas.

 What potatoes are best?

-I use one of two types of potato in this recipe.
-I usually use a medium potato or type B potato as they are known across most of Europe.
+I use one of two types of potatoes in this recipe.
+I usually use a medium potato or type B potato, as they are known across most of Europe.

-Waxy salad potatoes make for more of a textured dish with a pronounced potato flavour.
+Waxy salad potatoes make for a more textured dish with a pronounced potato flavour.
 I recommend these for dishes like roasted Bombay potatoes.

 I would avoid floury potatoes because they will break down too much.